apostrophecms/docs/docs/cookbook/deploying-to-heroku.md

 Upload an image to your site, then right-click it and inspect the image URL.
 It should be on an Amazon S3 server at this point, **not localhost**.

 > "What if I want to use an S3-compatible service that isn't run by Amazon?"
 You can set the `APOS_S3_ENDPOINT` variable to a complete hostname.
 If you do, you should *not* set `APOS_S3_REGION`.
+See the tutorial in the Cookbook section for more information.

 ### Adding the S3 variables to Heroku